 Steve founded the Stephen C. Gault Co. in May, 1991 to offer industrial real estate services to the Louisville community.
-Beginning in 1976, he served for 15 years as broker at Cassidy Turley/Harry K. Moore Co.
+Beginning in 1976, he served for 15 years as a broker at Harry K. Moore Co., now JLL.

 Industrial Associate, Stephen C. Gault Co.

-Dalton has achieved both his CCIM and SIOR designations and is licensed in both Kentucky and Indiana.
-Representing tenants and landlords, buyers and sellers, his primary focus is on the sales and leasing of industrial properties including distribution centers, manufacturing facilities, industrial investment properties and industrial land.
+Dalton has achieved both his CCIM and SIOR designations, and is licensed in both Kentucky and Indiana.
+His primary focus is on the sales and leasing of industrial properties, including distribution centers, manufacturing facilities, industrial investment properties and industrial land.

-In January of 2010, Dalton was awarded the Young Real Estate Professionals of Louisville Building Block Award, given to up-and-coming commercial real estate professionals for professional and civic achievements and recognized by Business First as a 2014 Commercial Real Estate Award Finalist.
+In January of 2010, Dalton was awarded the Young Real Estate Professionals of Louisville Building Block Award, given to up-and-coming commercial real estate professionals for professional and civic achievements; he was recognized by Business First in 2014 as a Commercial Real Estate Award Finalist.

 Broker Associate, Stephen C. Gault Co.

-Larry is a 25 year veteran of the Kentucky and Southern Indiana industrial real estate market.
+Larry is a 35 year veteran of the Kentucky and Southern Indiana industrial real estate brokerage business.
 Having worked with Steve Gault in the 1980’s, he accepted the invitation to join the firm.

-He has expertise in development land and the sale and leasing of industrial properties, including warehouse, manufacturing and flex space.
-Larry has also been active in tenant and buyer representation over.
+He has expertise in the sale and leasing of industrial properties, including warehouse, manufacturing and flex space.
+Larry has also been active in tenant and buyer representation over the years.

 Larry received the Greater Louisville Association of Realtors Commercial Realtor of the Year award in 2008.